Welcome to today's edition of the Rush 24-7 podcast.

 New York Times today on their blog.

-How many green vacationers fancies will turn to thoughts of nudism?
+With summer upon us, how many green vacationers' fancies will turn to thoughts of nudism?

-Going without clothes on beaches and other vacation spots is commonly called natureism, a description that implies helping the planet, as some practitioners claim to be doing.
+Going without clothes on beaches and other vacation spots is commonly called naturism, a description that implies helping the planet, as some practitioners claim to be doing.

 Spending more time with nothing on stems waste and pollution in all sorts of ways, according to an article by Kathy Blanchard on the Naturist Society's website.

-They've got a picture of a surfer here on some beach at the uh in in a naked surfer in in California.
+They've got a picture of a surfer here on some beach at the in a naked surfer in California.

-Now, I have a problem I I have a problem looking at most people when they're clothed.
+Now, I have a problem looking at most people when they're clothed.

 Most people with their clothes on, it's tough to look at them.

-But when you take their clothes off of them, come on, and now we're being urged to go nude to save the plenes.
+But when you take their clothes off of them, come on.

 How ridiculous.